-This article was written for Reward Strategy Magazine.
+This article was written for Reward Strategy Magazine, published on 4 July.

 Four years ago the coalition government, to much fanfare, introduced the Shared Parental Leave Scheme (“SPL”) and billed it as a “game changer” for parents.
 The aim was to not only increase workplace equality by giving parents the ability to share the caring responsibilities, but also to give women the ability to go back to work earlier.